Kunal241207/Melodiq/README.md

 This project uses the iTunes Search API, which provides free access to music data like songs, artists, albums, and preview links.

+### Features

+- Search for songs, artists, or albums
+- Listen to short music previews
+- Like and save your favorite tracks
+- View basic stats like total songs and duration

 ### Technologies

 - HTML
 - CSS
 - JavaScript

+### How to Run

+- Download or clone the project
+- Open `index.html` in your browser